-One of my favorite things to do in any Latin American city or town is visit the local markets to quickly get a feel for the local culture and get a glimpse at the bright colors and traditional food.
-I’ve been to the most famous Oaxaca Markets – Mercado Benito Juarez and 20 de Noviembre – dozens of times, but never get tired of perusing their stalls.
+One of my favorite things to do in any Latin American city or town is visit the local markets to quickly get a feel for the local culture and taste the traditional food.
+I’ve been to the most famous Oaxaca Markets - Mercado Benito Juarez and 20 de Noviembre - dozens of times, but never get tired of perusing their stalls.

-In fact, over my months in Oaxaca, I’ve found all my favorite stalls for whatever I’m looking for – tamales, tlayudas, mezcal, etc. Now, if I don’t have the time for a leisurely stroll, I can zip through to pick up all the most delicious things before I head home to enjoy them.
+Over the years, I’ve found all my favorite stalls for whatever I’m looking for - tamales, tlayudas,quesillo, mezcal, etc. Now, if I don’t have the time for a leisurely stroll, I can zip through to pick up all the most delicious things before I head home to enjoy them.

 So if you’re visiting the Oaxaca markets of Mercado Benito Juarez and 20 de Noviembre, don’t get overwhelmed by the sheer size of the markets and number of vendors.
 Check out my list below of the most delicious things to taste and where to find them.

 My giant Oaxaca food guide with all the best restaurants in the city